 Russia is a nation of sports enthusiasts that has given the world some of its greatest athletes: Irina Rodnina, Vyacheslav Tretyak, Maria Sharapova, Evgeny Plushchenko, Alexander Ovechkin, Elena Isinbaeva, Alexander Povetkin, and others.
 More than 60% of residents and 71% of students in Russia are involved in sport.
 Sports facilities include 70,000 gyms, 140,000 sports pitches and fields, and 4,800 swimming pools, accessible to all.

 Russian universities typically have their own sports facilities and are well placed to offer students excellent opportunities to get involved in sport.
 Sports teams are formed at universities, many of which win prestigious competitions, including Universiades.

-The country has hosted international sporting events on many occasions; in 2014, it hosted the Winter Olympics in Sochi and a Formula 1 race.
-The 2018 FIFA World Cup and the 2019 Winter Universiade (2019) are the next major events on the calendar.
+The country has hosted international sporting events on many occasions; in 2014, it hosted the Winter Olympics in Sochi and a Formula 1 race; in 2018, the FIFA World Cup was held.
+The 2019 Winter Universiade is the next major event on the calendar.

 Students in Russia are eligible for a range of discounts (more "Benefits for Students") including for travel on public transport, for visiting museums, libraries, theatres, concert halls, parks and other public and entertainment facilities.